redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### Troubleshooting

+If you're seeing issues writing to or reading from Kafka with this component then it's worth trying out the newer [`kafka_franz` input](/docs/components/inputs/kafka_franz).

 - I'm seeing logs that report `Failed to connect to kafka: kafka: client has run out of available brokers to talk to (Is your cluster reachable?)`, but the brokers are definitely reachable.

 Unfortunately this error message will appear for a wide range of connection problems even when the broker endpoint can be reached.
 Double check your authentication configuration and also ensure that you have [enabled TLS](#tlsenabled) if applicable.